SoFCB Junior Fellows Program

 The Society invites applications for the Junior Fellows Program from early career scholars and researchers from all fields, with preference given to first-time Rare Book School participants.
 We welcome applications from tenure track faculty, Ph.D. candidates, curators, librarians, those in postdoctoral research and teaching positions, and independent scholars.
 We ask that applicants be Ph.D. candidates or possess the terminal degree appropriate to their field (Ph.D., M.L.I.S., &c.).
 The Society especially encourages applications from individuals from underrepresented backgrounds, individuals from under-resourced institutions, and individuals working on topics currently underrepresented in the fields of book history and bibliography.
 Please read a welcome letter from the Society’s Diversity & Outreach Committee and Council.

-Applicants must be available for an orientation in Charlottesville on Wednesday and Thursday, 22–23 May 2024.
-Applicants must commit to participating in two RBS courses, one per year of the fellowship: the first before 31 May 2025, and the second before 31 May 2026.
+Applicants must be available for an orientation on Wednesday, May 21 and Thursday, May 22, 2025.
+Applicants must commit to participating in two RBS courses, one per year of the fellowship: the first before May 31, 2026, and the second before May 31, 2027.
 One course must be on the topic of descriptive, analytical, or textual bibliography (i.e., drawn from the G-series courses), unless the applicant has previously taken an RBS course that meets these requirements; the other may be freely chosen from any section of the RBS course catalog.
 Please note that most RBS courses take place in June and July, so it is best to assume that course participation will happen in those months.
 Should circumstances concerning COVID-19 require it, the period of time in which courses may be taken will be lengthened to account for limited course availability.

 The following individuals may not apply for the Junior Fellows Program: graduate students who are pursuing a Ph.D. but have not yet advanced to candidacy; scholars who received their terminal degrees (Ph.D., M.L.I.S., &c.) ten or more years prior to the fellowship application deadline; students and faculty based at institutions located outside the United States; tenured faculty; tenured scholarly professionals, and professionals hired at equivalent levels; and those who have served on RBS’s full-time, year-round staff.